 Narrative nonfiction was the next step.

-I thought, at first, that it was incredibly pretentious to tell stories about myself and my life.
+At first I thought that it was incredibly pretentious to tell stories about myself and my life.
 I thought, “Who cares?
 These are tales about me and my experiences.
 They can’t possibly be relevant to others.”
-A sufficient number of people who I respected told me they found value in the stories, though, so I started writing them down.
+A sufficient number of people told me they found value in the stories, though, so I started writing them down.

-I’m glad I listened to their advice, because the end result was my being able to communicate even more through narrative than I could by strictly communicating data.
-There’s a subtlety in storytelling which allows you to touch on difficult to reach facets, and which leaves plenty of room for interpretation on the part of the reader.
+I’m glad I listened to their advice, because the result was my being able to communicate even more through narrative than I could by strictly communicating data.
+There’s a subtlety in storytelling that allows you to express otherwise obscure ideas clearly while leaving plenty of room for interpretation on the part of the reader.

 Fiction is still a strange cat in a new house, to me.
 It’s something I’ve come to love, but I’m still a little weirded out by its presence in my life.